justin8ty/justin8ty/README.md

 ## Hi there 👋

 2nd year Computer Science student.
-I want to make a difference with technology.
+I seek to provide value for stakeholders through technology, guided by a sense of technological optimism.

 Connect with me on: